JuliaGraphics/Luxor.jl/docs/src/images.md

 ## Placing images

 Luxor lets you place PNG and SVG images on the drawing.
-First, load an image:
+First, load an image from a file:

 - for PNG images, use `readpng(filename)`
-- for SVG imagesm use `readsvg(filename)`
+- for SVG images, use `readsvg(filename)` or `readsvg(string)`

 (JPEGs aren't supported.)

 Then use `placeimage()` to place the image by its top left corner at point `pt`.
 Access the image's dimensions with `.width` and `.height`.

-You can also place image matrices on drawings.

 ```@example
 using Luxor # hide